MacDowell Tombstones: They Were Here

 – Writer Barbara Grizzuit Harrison (7x 75-87)

 “In each cabin are tombstones — some dating as far back as the early 1900s — where each resident who stayed in a particular cabin writes his or her name, dates attended, and title.
 In my cabin, New Jersey, the title section included a fascinating array: farmer, novelist, composer, musician, architect, and even a few blank spaces.
 Reading the names of the famous artists who worked in the space I was working in was daunting.
-For example both writer Ruth Richel, longtime editor of Gourmet Magazine, and Alice Sebold, author of The Lovely Bones, had worked at this same desk.
+For example both writer Ruth Reichl, longtime editor of Gourmet Magazine, and Alice Sebold, author of The Lovely Bones, had worked at this same desk.

 Composer … Alvin Singleton summed up what became my own attitude toward the tombstones: ‘I’m aware of it, but I just have to do what they did.
 I have to sit here and do my work.’ ”